JoaoLopesF/RemoteDebug/README.md

 ## Web app

-As SerialDebug, now RemoteDebug (v3) have this app, the RemoteDebugApp to debug in web browser.
+As SerialDebug, now RemoteDebug (v3) have an app,the RemoteDebugApp, to debug in web browser.

 This app is an HTM5 web app, with websocket to comunicate to Arduino boar.
 For it, RemoteDebug v3 have a web socket server (can be disabled).